Matt-Wilshaw/roots-and-shoots/TESTING.md

 # autoprefixer for other browsers

+Autoprefixer is a tool that automatically adds vendor prefixes to your CSS, ensuring your styles work consistently across different browsers

-style.css amended according to autoprefixer
+- style.css amended according to autoprefixer

 # Screen Reader

+A screen reader is assistive software on Windows that reads aloud the text displayed on a screen, helping people who are blind or visually impaired to use computers.

-Tested using Windows Narrator, no issues found.
+- Tested using Windows Narrator, no issues found.

-# Bowser Compatibility
+# Browser Compatibility

+Browser compatibility refers to how well a website or web app works across different browsers (like Chrome, Firefox, Safari, Edge) and versions of those browsers.

 ![powerMapper](/testing-images/powerMapper.jpg)